NVIDIA-Omniverse/kit-app-template/README.md

 - **[USD Explorer](./templates/apps/usd_explorer)**: A template application for exploring and collaborating on large Open USD scenes.

 - **[USD Viewer](./templates/apps/usd_viewer)**: A viewport-only template application that can be easily streamed and interacted with remotely, well-suited for streaming content to web pages.

-- **[Kit Service](./templates/apps/kit_service)**: The minimal definition of an Omniverse Kit SDK based service.
-This template is useful for creating headless services leveraging Omniverse Kit functionality.

 ### Extensions